After a Biopsy Procedure

 - Slight elevation of temperature after surgery is not uncommon.
 Tylenol or Ibuprofen should be taken to reduce the fever.
 If the fever persists, contact our office.

 It is our desire that your recovery be as smooth as possible.
-If you have any questions or concerns about your progress or any symptom you are experiencing, please call your office at St. Simons Island Office Phone Number (912) 634-6600.
+If you have any questions or concerns about your progress or any symptom you are experiencing, please call your office at Coastal Oral Surgery Phone Number (912) 634-6600.
 By calling this number you can reach Dr. Capes 24 hours a day.